nicfontaine/start/README.md

 ---

 ### About
 - Tile nav isn't grid based, so you can add or remove any and change their size, or container width and arrow navigation will stay intact.
-(NOTE) may get a little weird with odd numbers that leave like 1 tile on a row or something
+(NOTE) may get a little weird with odd numbers that leave like 1 tile on a row or something.

 - I just threw in [Font Awesome Icons](http://fontawesome.io/get-started/).
 Use whatever you prefer, or flip through there and grab whatever works.

 ### Customize Options